bmish/check-dependency-version-consistency/README.md

 yarn add --dev check-dependency-version-consistency
 ```

-To run, use this command and optionally pass the path to the workspace root:
+To run, use this command and optionally pass the path to the workspace root (where the package.json file containing `workspaces` is located):

 ```sh
 yarn check-dependency-version-consistency .